facebookincubator/submitit/docs/checkpointing.md

 If so, it will send it the initial arguments and the `checkpoint` method takes care of preparing the new submission.
 The `checkpoint` method must therefore have a signature able to receive all parameters from the `__call__` function of your callable.
 It must return a `DelayedSubmission` which acts exactly as `executor.submit`: you can provide any function and arguments.
 Alternatively, it can return `None` if for some reason it does not want to be requeued.

+**Important note**: for preemptions to be recognized as such, the cluster needs to be configured by an admin with the parameter `SlurmctldParameters=preempt_send_user_signal`.

 ## Minimal example